ESR-LSRI/2023_ZaraZ/dailyLogbook.md

 ## 18 July: Concatenating data (continued), 2023 data available, poster

-### Problem with 2020 and 2021 data being in different formats than 2018 and 2019 data
+### Problem with data being structured differently
-Starting from 2020, for some reason the columns of the data are structured differently.
+For whatever reason, some data files have columns that are in the wrong format

 Instead of:
 * "Date/Time" --> date & time